 Founded in 2017, the series is dedicated to showing non-commercial, experimental, short and long-form moving image works in a non-hierarchical environment.
 With a focus on critical dialogue, the program challenges existing narratives by addressing the construction of identity and the politics of memory in a shifting geopolitical landscape.

-To date, Marathon Screenings has featured over fifty artists with one-night screenings, lectures, and performances.
-The series has curated solo exhibitions (Lavender House at Oregon Contemporary, Portland, and Espacio EDA, Mexico City), group exhibitions (Memory War at Vernacular Institute, Mexico City, 2022) and residenies (Kyiv to LA, 2023-ongoing) in collaboration with a variety of hosts.
+To date, Marathon Screenings has featured over fifty artists with one-night screenings, readings, and performances.
+The series has organized solo exhibitions (Lavender House at Oregon Contemporary, Portland, and Espacio EDA, Mexico City), group exhibitions (Memory War at Vernacular Institute, Mexico City, 2022) and residenies (Kyiv to LA, 2023-ongoing) in collaboration with a variety of hosts.
 Institutional partners have included the University of California Los Angeles; Institute of Contemporary Arts, Los Angeles; Villa Aurora Thomas Mann House; 18th Street Arts Center, and more.

 Bukojemsky graduated with an MLITT from University of Glasgow and a BFA from Concordia University, Montreal.
 Raised between Canada and the United States by Ukrainian parents, her projects investigate multi-layered histories and the geopolitics of memory.

-If you wish to help or learn more about the war in Ukraine, please visit this google doc that includes external links for donating, articles to read, podcasts, and movies.
+If you wish to help or learn more about the war in Ukraine, please visit this google doc that includes links for donating, articles to read, podcasts, and movies.

 If you believe in the end of structuralised racism,